santiment/academy/src/docs/sanbase/faq/requesting-display-new-project/index.md

 To request a new token to be added to said list, please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSeFuCxjJjId98u1Bp3qpXCq2A9YAQ02OEdhOgiM9Hr-rMDxhQ/viewform).
-We appreciate token holders requesting their favorite tokens, but we will favor direct requests from a project\'s team, especially the ones supplying information about their funding.
+We appreciate token holders requesting their favorite tokens, but we will favor direct requests from a project`s team, especially the ones supplying information about their funding.